DinosaurMauricio/code_intelligence/README.md

 This repository contains my exploration of neural code models, specifically focusing on identifier prediction as a task for understanding code semantics.
 The work uses CodeBERT fine-tuned on Python code from CodeSearchNet to predict masked variable and function names.

-Initial fine-tuning shows ~1% accuracy improvement over pretrained baseline on test set.
-However, simple accuracy may not fully capture performance on this task (large vocabulary, multiple valid names possible).
-Top-K metrics and deeper analysis needed.

 ### TODO

 - [x] Implement Top-K accuracy metrics (Top-5)
-- [ ] Experiment with removing docstrings from input
+- [x] Experiment with removing docstrings from input
 - [ ] Comparison: with vs without docstrings

 **Futere task.
 Code Generation:**